thehxdev/balloc/README.md

 # Fixed Buffer Memory Allocator

-My (First Try) implementation of Fixed Buffer Memory Allocator in C.
+My implementation of Fixed Buffer Memory Allocator in C.

 ## How it works?